 Hours of Operation: 5:00 pm – 1:00 am nightly

-Please Note: Although Where Sidewalks End typically will only make posts about things which are exceptional and must see attractions, there is occasionally some grey areas.
+Please Note: Although Where Sidewalks End typically will only make posts about things that are exceptional and must-see attractions, there is occasionally some grey areas.
 This happens to be in one of those.
 The experience was phenomenal!
 It was hilarious, and exactly what we wanted!
-The setting was very nice, and made for a fairly romantic (and comedic) environment.
+The setting was very nice and made for a fairly romantic (and comedic) environment.
 The food, specifically the flying chicken itself, was quite disappointing.
 I’m not sure what type of alcohol they used to light the precooked bird on fire, but it certainly ruined the taste of the food itself.
 It could have been lighter fluid for all we could tell.
 The music as well was quite bad, even by Thai karaoke standards.
 We couldn’t believe some of the singers actually had the guts to sing like that in public!

 All of this being said – you can certainly go without having to order the flying chicken.
 Someone else will inevitably order one at some point in the evening.
-You’ll be able to watch other people’s gasoline doused birds soar to their plates, while you enjoy some dishes which may have never spent any time in the air, or on fire.
+You’ll be able to watch other people’s gasoline-doused birds soar to their plates, while you enjoy some dishes which may have never spent any time in the air, or on fire.
 Alternatively, you could just go straight for the Thai whiskey, sit back and enjoy the show.
 It was certainly the highlight of the evening (and Marianne’s birthday of course) – and I wouldn’t hesitate to bring some friends there again.

 What’s the craziest way a meal’s been served to you?
 Were there any flames or unicycles (or both)??
 Was the food any good or was it more about the show, than the meal?
 Share your stories in the comment section below!